jinyuzu99/nothingblock/README.md

 # CleanBlock

-Adblock filter lists for Clean Website
+CleanBlock is an Adblock filter list for Clean Website

+> “It's not always that we need to do more but rather that we need to focus on less.” ― Nathan W. Morris

 ## How to Use

-Get the raw adress from the list below, and add it to your ad blocker
+Get the raw adress from the list below, then add it to your Adblock

+(The release version will have a one click URL adress)

 ## Support Website